 Key Features:

-• Seamless Integrations: Works natively with tools like Asana, Trello, and ClickUp.
+- Seamless integrations with popular tools like Asana, Trello, and ClickUp for unified workflows.

 Pros: